 Determining that the STI-CA/PKI provides a warranty with regards to the issued certificates.

 Any other criteria that may be specified by the STI-GA.
-Managing Certificate Revocation List

-Per [ATIS-1000080], it is anticipated that initially some service providers will not support short-lived certificates, thus a mechanism for publication and maintenance of Certificate Revocation List is required.
-CRL shall be an X.509 V2 CRL format as detailed in [RFC 5280

-service providers will choose to use short-lived certificates.
-The CPS shall outline the criteria under which a specific STI-CA would revoke a certificateService providers likely will establish their own criterion thus an STI-CA shall provide a mechanism that allows an SP to revoke a certificate.

 Distributing Trusted STI-CA List

-This document recommends the use of an API over HTTPS [RFC 7231] for the distribution of the list of trusted STI- Cas.
-Clause 7.2 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT) [RFC 7519].
+This document recommends the use of an API over HTTPS [RFC 7231] for the distribution of the list of trusted STI-CAs and Certificate Revocation Lists.
+Clause 7.3 provides details on the format and contents of the lists in the form of a JSON Web Token (JWT) [RFC 7519].

+Managing Certificate Revocation Lists

+Per [ATIS-1000080], it is anticipated that initially some service providers will not support short-lived certificates, thus a mechanism for publication and maintenance of Certificate Revocation Lists (CRLs) is required.
+The STI-PA shall support an indirect CRL model as outlined in [RFC 5280], distributing URIs to the CRLs on behalf of the STI-CAs.
+This approach allows the STI-CAs to follow established practices for managing CRLs, while minimizing the impact on the STI-PA for their management.
+Each CRL shall be an X.509 V2 CRL format as detailed in [RFC 5280].
+The URL to the CRL for each STI-CA is added to the trusted STI-CA list along with the root certificate for the STI-CA detailed in section 7.3.

+Since some service providers will choose to use short-lived certificates, not all STI-CAs will require the use of the CRL mechanism defined here.
+The CPS shall outline the criteria, if any, under which a specific STI-CA would revoke a certificate.
+Service providers likely will establish their own criterion for revoking certificates, thus an STI-CA shall provide a mechanism that allows an SP to revoke a certificate.

-Format of STI-Ca List
+Format of Trusted STI-CA List

-The STI-CA list shall contain the key for the trust list as well as the algorithm used for the signature.
+The trusted STI-CA list shall contain the key as well as the algorithm used for the signature.
 The trust list is distributed in the form of a standard JWT with the following fields in the protected header:

 alg: Algorithm used in the signature of the STI-CA list.